 Direct-funded enrollment is reported by the technical college on Form P-223TC and is not reported by the district.
 However, the technical college may choose to continue to receive state funding through the district, in which case the district continues to report the enrollment.
 Refer to WAC 392-121-187 for rules governing direct technical college funding.
-Instructions for Form P-223TC are included in the annual Direct Funding to Technical Colleges for High School Students bulletin.
+Instructions for Form P-223TC can be found on the back side of the form.